NTU-CSIE-DSA/hw2-BicycleParkingTree/public/hw2-judge/prob.md

 1. Move: It is guaranteed that the bike of student $s$ is in a parking slot.
 1. Clear: It is guaranteed that the parking slot $x$ is not empty.
 1. Rearrange: It is guaranteed that the parking slot $x$ is not empty.
-1. Fetch: It is guaranteed that the fetch time is in ascending order.
+1. Fetch: It is guaranteed that the fetch time is in strictly ascending order.
 1. Rebuild: It is guaranteed that the parking slot $x$ and $y$ are connected by an original trail.

 ## Subtask